$t$-sails and sparse hereditary classes of unbounded tree-width: Introduction

-This shows that $t$-sails perform the same role for these sparse classes as walls do for minor excluded or bounded degree classes.
+This shows that for a path-star class defined by a nested word, $t$-sails perform a similar role as walls do for minor excluded or bounded degree classes, in that they are the basic object obstructing bounded tree-width, albeit that in this case a $t$-sail is not one fixed graph like a wall but a more general construction.

+The concept of \emph{well-quasi-ordering} (for definition see \cite{diestel:graph-theory5:} page 348) is central to the Graph Minor Theorem \cite{robertson:graph-minors-xx:}, that tells us that the finite graphs are well-quasi-ordered by the minor relation.
+Consequently, any minor-closed graph class, such as planar graphs, is finitely defined under the minor relationship -- that is, such a class can be defined by a finite number of minimal forbidden minors.
+Unfortunately, the same cannot be said of hereditary graph classes, which are not, in general, well-quasi-ordered.
+The list of minimal forbidden induced subgraphs in a hereditary class may be finite or infinite.

+Given the importance of finitely defined classes in the Graph Minor Theorem, much recent research into obstructions to bounded tree-width in hereditary classes has been focussed on these.
+In particular, a paper from Lozin and Razgon characterizes hereditary classes of unbounded tree-width that are finitely defined \cite{lozin:tw_dichotomy:}.
+We show that the main result of \cite{lozin:tw_dichotomy:}, reproduced here as Theorem \ref{thm_dichotomy}, has the following consequence:

+{Theorem \ref{thm_infinite_def_1}} \begin{thm_infinite_def_1} A hereditary class of graphs of unbounded tree-width that is $KKW$-free is infinitely defined. \end{thm_infinite_def_1}

-It has previously been shown (Theorem \ref{thm_tw_cw}) that in sparse graph classes tree-width and another parameter, clique-width, are either both bounded or unbounded, so the behaviour of clique-width may shed light on the behaviour of tree-width.
+It has previously been shown (reproduced here as Theorem \ref{thm_tw_cw}) that in sparse graph classes tree-width and another parameter, clique-width, are either both bounded or unbounded, so the behaviour of clique-width may shed light on the behaviour of tree-width.

-By contrast with sparse hereditary classes, all dense hereditary classes have unbounded tree-width (Theorem \ref{uniform_1}), but this is not true for clique-width (Section \ref{Clique_width}), where there are dense classes of both bounded and unbounded clique-width.
+By contrast with sparse hereditary classes, all dense hereditary classes have unbounded tree-width (Theorem \ref{thm_kostochka}), but this is not true for clique-width (Section \ref{Clique_width}), where there are dense classes of both bounded and unbounded clique-width.

+A hereditary class of graphs $\CCC$ is \emph{minimal of unbounded tree-width/clique-width} if every proper hereditary subclass $\DDD$ has bounded tree-width/clique-width (if it is clear from the context whether we are referring to tree-width or clique-width we will just call the class \emph{minimal}).
+In other words, a hereditary graph class $\CCC$ is minimal if, for any proper hereditary subclass $\DDD$ formed by adding just one more forbidden graph, $\DDD$ has bounded tree-width/clique-width.